-A Project Review Form must be completed for all research and instructional projects involving the use of biological materials and/or sources of ionizing radiation at George Mason University.
-The form requests general project information and includes a checklist of materials that will be used in the project.
-Depending on the nature of the project, Principle Investigators or Course Coordinators (PI/CC) may need to submit one or several addenda.
+A registration must be completed for all research and instructional projects involving the use of biological materials and/or sources of ionizing radiation at George Mason University.
+The forms request general project information and include a checklist of materials that will be used in the project.
+Depending on the nature of the project, Principle Investigators or Course Coordinators (PI/CC) may need to submit one or several forms.
 In some cases, PI/CC may be asked to provide supplemental information to facilitate the review process.
 Email firstname.lastname@example.org if you need to register sources of ionizing radiation; IBC Registration forms can be accessed via the links below.

-Completed Project Review Forms, addenda, and attachments should be submitted electronically to EHS-Laboratory Safety (firstname.lastname@example.org).
+Completed IBC Registration, Radiation Registration forms, and attachments should be submitted electronically to EHS-Laboratory Safety (email@example.com).
 EHS will route completed forms to the appropriate safety review committee(s).

 Waste Pickups and Waste Container Distribution

 EHS conducts weekly collections of waste from all laboratories and established satellite accumulation areas.
 EHS can also be contacted directly to schedule waste collections and supply deliveries, or to set up a new satellite accumulation area, by emailing firstname.lastname@example.org or contacting EHS.
 For more information about this program please review the Chemical, Hazardous, and Universal Waste Guide.

 In an effort to reduce discomfort and risk of injury in the workplace, EHS provides George Mason University employees ergonomic self-assessment tools and professional ergonomic assessments.
 These services are provided at no cost to the employee.
 Click here for more information about ergonomic assessment services at Mason.